 If you don’t have vintage knee-hugger Christmas elves in your house you can start a new tradition with your kids at Christmas.
 You can create your own story, your own version of Santa and how his elves help Santa with Christmas.
 Here are just a few options for the modern and up to date Elf on a Shelf Dolls.

 Elf on the Shelf: A Christmas Tradition (blue-eyed girl scout elf)Elf on the Shelf Pets ReindeerElf on the Shelf Scout Elves At Play KitElf on the Shelf Pet Pack – Reindeer and Saint Bernard Elf Pets – Direct From North Pole in Official Santa Gift Box

 Elf on a Shelf Craze

-My friend Andrew gets into the holiday spirit not just during Christmas but his costumes are famous all year round on airplanes, hotels and out and about in Omaha.
-This December he dressed as a life size Elf on the Shelf and was greeted by smiles by kids young and old.
-Parents took pictures of him with their kids, and he heard whispers and giggles at airports.
+My friend Andrew gets into the holiday spirit not just during Christmas but his costumes are famous all year round on airplanes, hotels and out and about in Omaha Nebraska.

-You may find this cute, but naughty elf pushing all the buttons on the elevator, ot getting trouble with the bubble wrap, but mostly he’s just bringing smiles to people from the photo lab, to those in his condo.
-But I really believe he just has fun himself and enjoys everyday to it’s fullest, whether he is an elf or cupid.
+Andrew takes selfies of himself as the naughty elf pushing all the buttons on the elevator and getting trouble with bubble wrap.
+But mostly he’s just bringing smiles to people from the photo lab, to those in his condo.
+I really believe he just has fun dressing as an Elf and enjoys every day to it’s fullest.

 Elf on a Shelf Costume